mrpowers-io/quinn/CONTRIBUTING.md

 You can find a list of [good first issues](https://github.com/MrPowers/quinn/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) which can help you better understand code base of the project.

+### Auto-assigning issues

+We have a workflow that automatically assigns issues to users who comment 'take' on an issue.
+This is configured in the `.github/workflows/assign-on-comment.yml` file.
+When a user comments `take` on the issue, a GitHub Action will be run to assign the issue to the user if it's not already assigned.

 ## Contributing

 ### Fork the repository